 - Coconut Oil - don't worry, it doesn't make the cookies taste of coconut!
 You can use vegan butter if you prefer.

 - Oat milk - you can use any plant-based milk that you like.
 Oat milk works well since we are also using oat flour but really you can use whatever you have in your fridge!
+Just make sure to use an unsweetened plant-based milk.

-Please see the printable recipe card at the bottom of this post for quantities of ingredients.
+Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.

 Basic Instructions

-- Bake at 180°C for 10-12 minutes.
+- Bake at 180°C / 350°F for 10-12 minutes.

 - Leave to cool on a wire rack.

-Please see the printable recipe card at the bottom of this post for full instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full instructions.

 Variations